Ultimate Home Gym Buying Guide

-Turning our garage into a home gym has been an absolutely fantastic decision, even though basically everyone told me, “you will never use it” and “don’t waste your money.”
+Turning our garage into a home gym has been an absolutely fantastic decision.
+Even though basically everyone told me, “you will never use it” and “don’t waste your money.”
 Since college, I have always wanted a real gym in my home, so when it came time to look at houses, my only requirement was that it needed to have an enclosed garage or a basement.
-We have had the home gym now for just over two years and have each worked out in there 3 to 5 times per week, ever since.
+We have had the home gym now for about three years and have each worked out in there 3 to 5 times per week, ever since.
 I see no way I could ever go back to working out in a commercial gym, but I do acknowledge that it might not be for everyone.

 Next, you will need to figure out a budget.
 I personally think it is worth the investment to go ahead and get some quality stuff.
 This is something you are going to use a few times a week and if you get good stuff, it will last a lifetime.
 In fact, almost everything I’m recommending comes with a lifetime guarantee.
 Now, if you don’t have the cash, you can certainly hunt out some deals on craigslist.
 You probably won’t be able to find exactly what you are looking for, and from what I found, people still want good money for some heavily used equipment that I looked at.